gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - lang (optional): de (default) or fr (there is no description of layers in other language available in geoadmin for now)
 - layer: searchable layer
 - ids: comma separated list of feature id
-- cb (optional): the name of the callback funtion
+- cb (optional): the name of the callback function

 Example: http://api.geo.admin.ch/feature/bbox?layer=ch.swisstopo.gg25-gemeinde-flaeche.fill&ids=5922&cb=Ext.ux.JSONP.callback